The ALPINE-CRISTAL-JWST Survey: Stellar and nebular dust attenuation of main-sequence galaxies at z~4-6: Observations and Data reduction

 We reduce the data using the standard \jwst\ pipeline (version 1.16.0) with the Calibration References Data System (CRDS) context jwst1298.pmap, generally following the procedure of \cite{Rigby2025ApJ...978..108R} with some additional modifications.
 After Stage 1, we apply further corrections to reduce vertical pattern noise and snowball artifacts.
 Before Stage 3, we inspect all exposures and manually mask leakage from intermittently open MSA shutters.
 After the pipeline processing, we further refine the data by modeling and subtracting stripe patterns in continuum maps, rescaling error estimates to account for underestimated uncertainties, and correcting astrometry by aligning the IFU data to NIRCam imaging.
-Full descriptions of the IFU data reduction will be given in Fujimoto et~al. (submitted).
+Full descriptions of the IFU data reduction is given in \cite{Fujimoto2025arXiv251016116F}.